ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad.md

  3. Add the Azure AD client ID as a custom SP client ID
  4. Add the Azure AD client secret value as the client secret
  5. Select use claims from ID token
  6. Add the claims which will be transferred from the up-party to the down-parties.
-E.g., preferred_username, email, name, given_name, family_name, oid, ipaddr and possible the access_token claim to transfer the Azure AD access token
+E.g., preferred_username, email, name, given_name, family_name, oid, ipaddr and possible the access_token claim to transfer the Azure AD access token to down-parties
  7. Click create

 That's it, you are done.